bbrown430/plex-poster-set-helper/README.md

 To rebuild the executable:

-*Note: Prior to building, set the `is_executable` boolean to true on line `1100` to ensure the executable launches in GUI Mode by default*
+*Note: Prior to building, set the `interactive_cli` boolean to False on line `20` to ensure the executable launches in GUI Mode by default*

 1. Install PyInstaller if you don't have it already:
    ```bash